Texas Food Truck Licensing Changes Are Here

 Continue Operations

-You may continue operating under your current permit if you submit your DSHS Mobile Food Vendor application and pay the required fees before July 1, 2026.
+You may continue operating under your current permit if you submit your DSHS Mobile Food Vendor application and pay the required fees to DSHS before July 1, 2026.

 Keep a printed copy of your pending state application and payment receipt in your Food Vending Vehicle (FVV).
 Once DSHS processes your application, they will send you a letter with instructions for scheduling your pre-licensing inspection.
 You may continue operating while awaiting your pre-licensing inspection.